dmitry-merzlyakov/nledger/nledger.md

   If this value is empty, it uses the computer time zone.
   It should be a valid Time Zome Info name (see more about TimeZoneInfo.FindSystemTimeZoneById), for example "*Central Standard Time*"
+- **DefaultPager** (String, default value is empty) - specifies a default pager name.
+  When this value is not empty and *IsAtty* is turned on, NLedger attempts to find the specified application and sends all the output to its input stream.
+If the name does not have a path, NLedger searches an executable file in folders listed in PATH variable.
+Extension can be omitted in this case.
+  Command line arguments (if any) should be separated from the name by '|' symbol.

 *Note: if any modifications in the configuration file are not acceptable, NLedger can receive these values by means of environment variables.
 It checks the variables with the same names and with the prefix "nledger":